kubernetes/community/sig-contributor-experience/charter.md

 - Code for the testing and CI infrastructure - that’s SIG Testing
 - [kubernetes/community] Members are to follow those folders owners files and SIG leadership for the specific issue/PR in question.
 - User community relations and management.
-  - Slack or YouTube moderation (This should be a new SIG or the CNCF)
+  - Slack or YouTube moderation (This should be a new SIG)
 - The contributor experience for repos not included in the Kubernetes associated repositories list found in the [GitHub Project Organizational Management] subproject README.
 - Steering committee election policy updates and maintenance.
 (Steering Comittee handles this)
 - We do not create SIGs/WGs but can assist in the various community management needs of their micro communities that would kick off their formation and keep them going.